MPH Program Director

 Location: Blacksburg Area

-Categories: Executive / Director / Management, Instructional / Teaching Faculty
+Categories: Executive / Director / Management, Veterinary Medicine

-The Master of Public Health degree is part of the Virginia Tech Public Health Program, housed in the Virginia-Maryland College of Veterinary Medicine and created in partnership with the Virginia Tech Carilion School of Medicine.
-It was the first CEPH-accredited MPH program in a veterinary college.
+The Master of Public Health degree is part of the Virginia Tech Public Health Program, housed in the Virginia‐Maryland College of Veterinary Medicine and created in partnership with the Virginia Tech Carilion School of Medicine.
 The MPH offers two concentrations: infectious disease and public health education, with emphases on One Health and rural/Appalachian health.
-The program received initial Council on Education for Public Health (CEPH) accreditation in 2013 and was re-accredited in 2018 for a seven-year term.
+The program received initial Council on Education for Public Health (CEPH) accreditation in 2013 and was re‐accredited in 2018 for a seven‐year term.

-The program accepts approximately 40 full- and part-time MPH, DVM/MPH, and simultaneous degree (e.g., PhD/MPH, MS/MPH) students each year on the Blacksburg campus.
-The majority of MPH students are full-time and complete the program in two years.
-There are 20 total primary and secondary program faculty.
-Additional academic offerings in the Public Health Program include the Bachelor of Science in Public Health (BSPH) degree, undergraduate Public Health minor, Accelerated Undergraduate to MPH degree for Virginia Tech students, MD/MPH, and a Graduate Certificate in Public Health
+The program accepts approximately 40 full‐ and part‐time MPH, DVM/MPH, simultaneous degree (e.g., PhD/MPH, MS/MPH), and accelerated degree (e.g., BSPH/MPH) students each year on the Blacksburg campus.
+The majority of MPH students are full‐time and complete the program in two years.
+There are 25 total primary and secondary program faculty and six department staff.
+Additional academic offerings in the Public Health Program include the Bachelor of Science in Public Health (BSPH) degree, undergraduate Public Health minor, and a Graduate Certificate in Public Health.

-This is a full time, 12-month, non-tenure leadership position in the Public Health Program at Virginia Tech.
-It is dedicated to coordinating the Master of Public Health degree program.
-The concentration of effort is 40% MPH administration and 60% faculty responsibilities (30% teaching, 20% service, and 10% research/scholarly effort).
+This is a full time, 12‐month, non‐tenure track leadership position in the Public Health Program at Virginia Tech.
+The primary responsibility is coordination of the Master of Public Health degree program.
+The distribution of effort is 40% MPH administration and 60% other faculty responsibilities (30% teaching, 20% service, and 10% research/scholarly effort).

 The Assistant/Associate Professor of Public Health Practice is part of the faculty leadership team and is responsible for implementing the Master of Public Health (MPH) Program at Virginia Tech.